Can M&A Get Any Hotter in the C-Store Industry?

 These large public entities have an ability to finance acquisitions with a more flexible and lower cost of capital when compared to most traditional bank financing options and, most importantly, guarantee any seller a non-contingent and quick closing.
 If interest rates remain low by historical standards and the loan standards in the capital markets continue to loosen, this will further support increasing M&A activity in 2015 by this group of active buyers.

-The above points are some of the reasons why the strong M&A tailwind from 2014 will blow into 2015 and we expect to see further consolidation with the C&G industry.
+The above points are some of the reasons why the strong M&A tailwind from 2014 will continue to blow in 2015 and we expect to see further consolidation with the C&G industry.
 In our next article, we will discuss the market forces and/or external events that could inhibit future M&A activity in 2015 and beyond.